yetanalytics/lrsql/doc/reactions.md

 ### Template

 `template` describes the xAPI statement the reaction will produce.
 It is identical to an xAPI statement, except that object properties may be substituted with `$templatePath`.
 This is a path that points to a value in a statement matched by `conditions`, using the same syntax as an `identityPaths` path.
 In the above example, the `$templatePath` points to the actor `mbox` for the actor matched by condition `a`.

+### Identity Paths

+Identity Paths (`identityPaths` in the ruleset JSON) are a method of grouping statements for which you are attempting to match conditions.
+Typically, Reactions may revolve around actor Inverse Functional Identifiers (IFIs), e.g. `["actor", "mbox"]` or `["actor", "account", "name"]` which is equivalent to saying "For a given Actor, look for statements that share IFI values".

+Alternative approaches to Identity Path may be used by modifying `identityPaths`, for instance `["context", "registration"]` to group statements by learning session.

 ## Example